-Nowadays, Pita is a staple food in the Middle East, Mediterranean, and the neighbors.
+Nowadays, Pita is a staple food in the Middle East, Mediterranean, and nearby regions.
 So why are they called Pita?
 This name might derive from the term “πίτα”, which means cake or bread in Modern Greek.

 There are many variations of pita with several styles, but most pita bread is baked from 450 to 475 degrees F to be hot enough to heat the water in pita dough and create steam.
-That is a reason pita usually has an open form like a pocket.
+That is one reason why pita usually has an open form like a pocket.

 The versatility of this bread in culinary is wide as well.
 They are an indispensable part of Middle Eastern meals as they can go well with sauces, dips, or as a sandwich to wrap kebabs or falafel.